Clinical trials for a herpes vaccine that looked so promising in 2017 have fizzled.

 Samant said the biopharmaceutical company instead will be pursuing an antifungal drug that is currently in a phase II clinical trial.

-Last fall, executives at Genocea announced they were exploring “strategic alternatives” for its herpes vaccine known as GEN-003.
+In September of 2017, executives at Genocea announced they were exploring “strategic alternatives” for its herpes vaccine known as GEN-003.

 A phase II trial had been completed and an eagerly awaited phase III trial had been scheduled to begin.